How EchoVault Works, Step by Step

 In plain language

 Your recordings are meant for you and the people you invite.
-We do not want your family's stories showing up in ads, public demos, or places you did not intend.
-If you want to stop, we will explain clearly what can be deleted, what can be exported, and what has already been shared with your family.
+We do not sell family story data, use it for ads, or put it in public demos without explicit permission.
+If you want to stop, we will explain what can be deleted, what can be exported, and what has already been shared with your family.

 If you speak more in specs

-If you have stricter requirements, such as specific retention windows or export formats, ask.
+If you have stricter requirements, such as retention windows, export formats, or access limits, ask before you start.
 We'd rather be precise than vague.
 Read our Trust & Safety overview.

 Who's involved in a project